 It’s not all glamorous being a social media influencer and there is a lot of work put in behind the scenes that you may not realize.
 For vloggers, there’s expensive equipment for filming, lighting and editing, for home design and DIY influencers, there are upfront costs to their projects.
-Most influencers also worked hard to build their following to get where they are today and didn’t experience overnight (even over a year) success.
+Most people who become an influencer also worked hard to build their following to get where they are today and didn’t experience overnight (even over a year) success.

 You need to decide what topic(s) you’re going to cover as a social media influencer.
 It’s best to not spread yourself too thin on the topics you cover, unless you feel you have enough unique content to provide for each of them.
 It’s a good idea in general to try to take a unique approach to a topic that is widely covered.
 There are hundreds of thousands of beauty bloggers and social media influencers out there, so if you want to be a beauty blogger, what would make your channel captivating and different from all the others?

 Once you decide what kind of influencer you want to be, you need to start getting to know who your audience is.
 This will define how you post and engage with them.
 Do some research on similar influencer channels and learn more about your potential future audience.
 Whatever you discover will help shape what your social media influencer business stands for as a brand.

 Once you decide what niche you’re going to focus on as an influencer, you need to decide which social channels you’re going to use as an influencer.
 YouTube?
 Instagram?
 A Blog?
 Twitter?
 Pinterest?
 Facebook?
 Snapchat?
 Or a combination of a few.